-Nominating-Corporate Governance Committee Charter of Mercury General Corporation
+of the Nominating / Corporate Governance Committee of Mercury General Corporation

 The purpose of the Nominating/Corporate Governance Committee (the “Committee”) of the Board is to assist the Board in discharging the Board’s responsibilities regarding: